friedrichtroescher/Rectangular-Rampage/README.md

 sure to dodge their projectiles.
 Once you defeat all Monsters, you level up.
 A level up **refills your health**, **buffs your capabilities** and **spawns a new and stronger wave of Monsters**.

+## Notes

+Please note that this project was developed under the official timeframe of **4** hours.
+Most notably, the following things are expected behaviour and stem from the severe time constraint:
+- Resizing the Window is not supported
+- If you lose, you are shown the last frame.
+To play again, please restart the game manually.

 ## Licenses